jhsoftware/SimpleDNS-Docs/docs/df_forward.md

 You can use forwarding for all domain names, for example, if you have multiple local DNS servers and wish to build up a central [cache](df_cache.md) on one or a few DNS servers, thereby limiting the DNS traffic sent over your Internet connection.

-In this case you would setup one (or a few) DNS servers (the central servers) to do normal resolution with no forwarding, and setup the remaining DNS servers to forward requests for all domains to these central servers.
+In this case you would set up one (or a few) DNS servers (the central servers) to do normal resolution with no forwarding, and set up the remaining DNS servers to forward requests for all domains to these central servers.

 IMPORTANT: We have noticed that for no apparent reason many users have configured Simple DNS Plus (and other DNS servers) to forward DNS requests for all domain names to their ISP's DNS servers.